+Researches want to understand how and why breast cancer happens when inherited DNA is not at play.
 Diet, exercise, weight loss and weight gain are all important factors currently being studied.
-The Women’s Health Initiative (WHI) Dietary Modification (DM) clinical trial findings were released this past summer and showed that eating a low fat diet equated to a 21% risk of dying from breast cancer in post- menopausal woman.4
+The Women’s Health Initiative (WHI) Dietary Modification (DM) clinical trial findings were released last summer and showed that a low fat diet that included and showed that eating a low-fat diet that included an increased intake of vegetables and fruits showed a significantly significant decrease in death from breast cancer in post-menopausal women.vii

-Researchers are also taking a closer look at genetic testing, gene variations and environmental causes.
-5
+Researchers are also taking a closer look at genetic testing, gene variations and environmental causes[vii].

 Early breast cancer detection is extremely important to prevent the spread of cancer to other parts of the body.
 Patients should be informed and advocate for themselves to get the most effective tests they need to detect breast cancer early.
 You can talk to your doctor about what type of imaging is best for you, keeping in mind that there are several imaging options including mammography, ultrasound and MRIs.

-A new type of mammogram, called digital breast tomosynthesis, or DBT, but most commonly referred to as a 3-D mammogram, may help radiologists detect abnormalities better than a “regular” or 2-D mammogram.
+A new type of mammogram, called digital breast tomosynthesis, or 3-D mammogram, may help radiologists detect abnormalities better than a “regular” or 2-D mammogram.